 7) If you don’t notice that a girl is interested in you, it’s Your Fault.
 Not theirs for not bothering to actually tell you.

 8) If someone drops an extremely subtle hint and it goes over your head, it’s Your Fault.
 Not theirs for not bothering to actually tell you.

 9) If you ask people whether they want the last potato and everyone says ‘no, that’s fine’, it’s Your Fault if you take it.
 You should have read them correctly and interpreted their ‘no’ as a ‘yes’.
 Because that’s what normal people do, apparently.

 10) We find it difficult to read people, and that’s Our Fault.
 Meanwhile other people find us difficult to read, and that’s Our Fault too.

 11) 70% of people on the autism spectrum have something else as well (ADHD, dyslexia, dyspraxia, for example).
-Special needs are often a bit of a Venn diagram.
+Special needs and neurodiversity are often a bit of a Venn diagram.

 12) Some people with autism are the nicest, most kind-hearted people you’ll ever meet.
 Other autistic people are dicks.
 You know, because we’re people.

 13) Telling others about your autism is difficult.
 Sometimes because they don’t know what autism is (or have clichéd ideas), sometimes because they don’t know you very well so they’ll see you as a walking syndrome, and sometimes because you’re just bloody nervous about talking about it.